 Once you’ve arrived at Ground Zero, there are other things in the area that are good to check out too.

-• Battery Park: This popular park is just a short walk away.
+- Battery Park: This popular park is just a short walk away.
 It’s where you can board a ferry to the Statue of Liberty or Staten Island.
-If you choose to go to the Statue of Liberty, take a tour to learn about the history of Liberty Island.
+If you choose to go to the Statue of Liberty, take a guided tour of Liberty Island.
 Touring Ground Zero, the Statue of Liberty, and Ellis Island are three of the best things to do in New York!

 More reasons to visit Ground Zero

-If you do decide to visit Ground Zero, go with a local, preferably someone who was here during 9/11 and can share the story of the site with some perspective.
+If you do decide to visit Ground Zero, go with a local, preferably someone who was here during 9/11 and can share the story of the site with some perspective (like our tour guides do).
 Wondering what it’s like to visit?
-Check out this first-person account of what you can learn while touring Ground Zero.